 - Though displaying the same interface as the Jazz, the Shadow Original upgrades specific features like the marshmallowy EVA midsole for cushioning and adds a TPU heel support for stability.

 - The Shadow Original also retains the breathable capabilities of the DXN Trainers' mesh upper.

 - The Shadow was the first one to ignite the trend of the Saucony Shadow series replenishing hints from previous coveted models.

 Saucony Shadow 5000.
-A revamp of the Saucony sneaker anabolizing the Saucony fashion trend was established four years after the Shadow's release.
+A revamp of the Saucony sneaker was made four years after the Shadow's release.
 Injecting new and improved details, the Shadow 5000 continued to pass the lifestyle torch to subsequent iterations.

 - Applying hints of perfection to its already renowned silhouette, the Shadow 5000 features a shock absorbent EVA midsole that protects and stabilizes the foot.